Bespoke DofE Expeditions

 - Online and downloadable resources for participants, supporting 'face-to-face' expedition training

-- Accessible expedition venues to meet the DofE 'Expedition Aim & Requirements' relating to the environment becoming progressively more challenging through the award levels
+- Accessible expedition venues to meet the DofE 'Expedition Aim & Requirements' relating to the environment becoming progressively more challenging through the award levels; including starting and finishing from school location where appropriate

 - Customised expeditions for young people with additional needs, including physical and learning disabilities